Cornus alba 'Argenteo-marginata'

 Quick ID Hints:

-- bright red stems during the winter
+- Bright red stems during the winter

-- grayish-green leaves with creamy white margins
+- Grayish-green, opposite leaves with creamy white margins

-- clusters of small creamy-white flowers bloom in the late spring
+- Clusters of small creamy-white flowers bloom in the late spring

-- white drupes with tinges of bluish-green ripen during the summer
+- White drupes with tinges of bluish-green ripen during the summer

 Insects, Diseases, and Other Problems: Leaf miner and scale are less serious potential insect pests.
 It can also become vulnerable to borers.
 When stressed, the shrub is susceptible to a large number of disease problems.
 The most serious is dogwood anthracnose.
 Other diseases include powdery mildew, leaf spot, canker, root rot, and leaf & twig blight.
 This shrub is more vulnerable to diseases in hot summer climates.